taih304/Linux-Shell/Platforms interaction/Docker/README.md

 **Container** is a running instance of images that is isolated and has their own environment and set of processes.
 Unlike a virtual machine, containers aren't meant to host an OS. **Containers only recreate, or virtualize, the operating systems**.
 Containers meant to run a specific task or process, e.g run a webserver, database,...
 Once the task is completed, the container exits.
 A container only lives as long as the process inside it is alive.

-Virtual machines recreate a full representation of the hardware. .

 # Install

 ## Set up the repository